earthgecko/skyline/docs/_build/html/_sources/overview.txt

 So why continue developing Skyline?

 The architecture/pipeline works very well at doing what it does.
 It is solid and battle tested.
 To overcome some of the limitations of Skyline.
 This project extends it.

+And...

+Skyline is **FAST**!!!
+Faster enough to handle 10s of 1000s of timeseries in near real-time.
+In the world of Python, data analysis, R and most machine learning, Skyline is FAST.
+Processing and analyzing 1000s and 1000s of constantly changing timeseries, every minute of every day and it can do it in multiple resolutions, on a fairly low end commodity server.

 The new look of Skyline apps
 ----------------------------